madtomic/GameModeInventories/README.md

 A CraftBukkit plugin for Minecraft Server.

-Allow players to have separate inventories for each game mode (Creative and Survival).
+Allow players to have separate inventories for each game mode (Creative, Survival and Adventure).